DriVerse: Navigation World Model for Driving Simulation via Multimodal Trajectory Prompting and Motion Alignment: Related Work

 With advances in training stability and strong backing from open-source communities, recent developments in video generation have been significantly propelled by diffusion models~\cite{ho2020denoising, song2020denoising, peebles2023scalable}.
 Many contemporary works adopt the text-to-video (T2V) paradigm~\cite{karras2023dreampose, ruan2023mm, zhang2023i2vgen, latentvideodiffusion, chen2023videocrafter1, hong2022cogvideo, yang2024cogvideox}, while others shift their focus from text to images, emphasizing the image-to-video (I2V) approach~\cite{mcdiff, chen2023seine, esser2023structure}.
 The Video Diffusion Model~\cite{ho2022video} was among the pioneers to adapt a 2D diffusion architecture for video, training it jointly on both image and video data from the ground up.

 To effectively utilize powerful pre-trained image generators like Stable Diffusion~\cite{ldm}, subsequent works have integrated temporal modules into the 2D backbone and fine-tuned them on large-scale video datasets~\cite{webvid10m}.
 Other notable directions in this field include scalable Transformer-based architectures~\cite{ma2024latte}, modeling in spatiotemporally compressed latent spaces (as seen in W.A.L.T.\cite{gupta2023photorealistic} and Sora\cite{videoworldsimulators2024}), and discrete token generation guided by language models~\cite{kondratyuk2023videopoet, chen2024egocentric}.
+Effective factors in visual in-context learning have also been analyzed in detail~\cite{sun2025exploring}.
 For a more detailed overview, we recommend readers consult~\cite{Po:2023:star_diffusion_models}.
 Recently, models like Stable Video Diffusion (SVD)\cite{svd}, based on U-Net, and Wan2.1\cite{wan2025}, leveraging Diffusion Transformer (DiT) architecture for better scale-up performance, have further refined the pipeline with enhanced training methodologies and data selection strategies.

 In the realm of controllable video generation, several studies have integrated additional control signals, such as depth maps and pose sequences, to precisely guide scene and human movements~\cite{sparsectrl, chen2023control, zhang2023controlvideo, khachatryan2023text2video, hu2023animate, xu2023magicanimate}.
+Complementary to diffusion video generators, autoregressive next-focus prediction over images~\cite{li2025fvar} and the framing of image editing as a temporally degenerate process~\cite{li2025video4edit} define alternative inductive biases for structured appearance change, while 3D Gaussian score-distillation editing~\cite{qu2025drag} and NeRF-based multi-view object detection indoors~\cite{huang2025nerf} stress cross-view geometry in settings complementary to monocular I2V on streets.
+Visual reference prompts for foundation segmenters (e.g., {SAM}~\cite{sun2024vrpsam}) further highlight how non-textual conditions steer large vision models.
 For example, SparseCtrl~\cite{sparsectrl} employs sketch images as spatial control inputs, resulting in enhanced video quality and improved temporal coherence.
 In terms of camera control, AnimateDiff utilizes lightweight LoRA-based fine-tuning~\cite{hu2021lora} to accommodate various types of camera movements.

 Direct-a-Video~\cite{directavideo} introduces a camera embedding module to manage camera poses, but it is limited to only three basic parameters (e.g., pan-left), which constrains its control capabilities.
 Meanwhile, MotionCtrl~\cite{motionctrl} and CameraCtrl~\cite{he2024cameractrl} broaden the range of parameters available for viewpoint control; however, they still face challenges in providing fine-grained pixel-level motion supervision.
 This level of precision is particularly critical in fields like autonomous driving, where spatial accuracy and trajectory alignment are essential for safety and effectiveness.